 We are happy that the Media Technology staff and students will together again visit the Ars Electronica Festival in Linz (Austria).
 The five-day study trip offers a shared source of inspiration and a basis for discussion to students and lecturers.

 For the next "What’s Next?" talk series we welcome Sabrina Verhage and Casper Schipper, two Media Technology alumni working in the field of interactive and immersive design.
 They will talk about what makes an outstanding design experience, and how their lives have been after graduating as a MSc in Media Technology.

-We are delighted that our annual "Science to Experience" exhibition will again take place, hosted by the V2_ Lab for the Unstable Media.
-Students were challenged to communicate their own science-inspired statements as experiences within the exhibition, this year along the theme "MUTATE".
+We are delighted that our annual "Science to Experience" exhibition will again be hosted by the V2_ Lab for the Unstable Media, June 8-11.
+Students were challenged to communicate their own science-inspired statements as experiences within the exhibition, this year along the theme "PATTERN".